-• How to buy and redeem savings bonds
+• How do you buy and redeem savings bonds?

-• The pros and cons of buying savings bonds
+• What are the pros and cons of buying savings bonds?

 Savings Bond Definition